 Figure 4.
-The decay of the VL1's wind sensor 2 (WS2) during the sols 377-378. number measured by both of the wind sensors.
-At the turn of the sols 377 and 378, the dynamic of the wind sensor 2 changed so that the sensor obtains almost constant Nusselt number of slightly less than 3.0.
+The decay of the VL1's wind sensor 2 (WS2) during sols 377-378.

+At the turn of sols 377 and 378, the dynamic of the wind sensor 2 changed so that the sensor obtains almost constant Nusselt number of slightly less than 3.0.
 At the end of sol 378's measurements the wind sensor 2 resumed nominal function for a very short period of time, after which the behavior of the sensor returned to the failure state permanently.
-Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.